Shaw Theatres | About Shaw

 When Mr Shaw Vee Kong, the third son of Runje joined the company in the early 1950s, he was put in charge of servicing film orders and keeping stock at Robinson Road.
 By 1958, the film storage facility was transferred to Zion road where a new distribution office was set up as well.
 Vee Kong was now put in charge of storage, shipping and also distribution of Shaw product to independent theatres in Singapore, Malaysia, Borneo and Brunei.

-Run Run entertains Milton Rackmil, president of Universal International, 1963
+Run Run entertains Milton Rackmil, president of Universal International in Hong Kong, 1963

 Odell with Ralph Bromhead of Lion International Film Ltd, 1959